Age of Wonders II: The Wizard's Throne: Development

 The game was announced in January 2001.

 AoW II kept the same 2D artistic style as the original, but uses a then newly developed Direct3D enhanced engine with 32 Bit color, 1280x1024 max resolution and a 3D special effects system.

 AoW II was developed using the Delphi programming language (Delphi 5).

 Reception

-Improved audio quality and graphics, sub-quests from various gods, more races and build options as well as two large single-player campaigns made most of the large fanbase of Age of Wonders migrating to Age of Wonders II: The Wizard's Throne; this was aided by the involvement of members of the HeavenGames community in suggestions, testing and development of the game.

 GameSpot named Age of Wonders II a runner-up for its June 2002 "PC Game of the Month" award.

-Age of Wonders II was a nominee for PC Gamer USs "2002 Best Turn-Based Strategy Game" award, which ultimately went to Combat Mission: Barbarossa to Berlin.
+It was a nominee for PC Gamer USs "2002 Best Turn-Based Strategy Game" award, which ultimately went to Combat Mission: Barbarossa to Berlin.
 It was also a finalist for The Electric Playgrounds 2002 "Best Strategy Game for PC" prize, but lost to Warcraft III: Reign of Chaos.
 It was a runner-up for GameSpots annual "Most Improved Sequel on PC" and "Best Game No One Played on PC" awards.